NREL/graph-env/joss/paper.md

 # Statement of need

 The `graphenv` Python library is designed to 1) make graph search problems more readily expressible as RL problems via an extension of the OpenAI gym API [@brockman2016openai] while 2) enabling their solution via scalable learning algorithms in the popular RLLib library [@liang2018rllib].

+RLLib provides out-of-the-box support for both parametrically-defined actions and masking of invalid actions.
+However, native support for action spaces where the action _choices_ change for each state is challenging to implement in a computationally efficient fashion.
+The `graphenv` library provides utility classes that simplify the flattening and masking of action observations for choosing from a set of successor states at every node in a graph search.

 <!-- # Mathematics